 In 2015 my husband and I began hiking.
 We started out small with Great Falls and Sugarloaf Mountain in Maryland, and then moved on to Shenandoah National Park in Virginia.
-For our honeymoon we went hiking in Shenandoah National Park’s Central District, including Old Rag Mountain, Hawksbill, and the Appalachian Trail (AT).
+For our honeymoon we went hiking in Shenandoah National Park’s Central District, including Old Rag Mountain, Hawksbill, and the Appalachian Trail.
 My love of floral macro photography moved to the mountains.
-Since we have further explored trails in Virginia, West Virginia, New Jersey, New York, and now Colorado.
+Since then we have further explored trails in Virginia, West Virginia, New Jersey, New York, and now Colorado.

 Migrating from Digital Botany

 Prior to establishing Takahashi Outdoors, blog posts dating prior to March 2018 were posted to my previous blog Digital Botany (www.digital-botany.com).
 As a result, you may see images that have copyright marks for digital-botany.com.
 So don’t worry, I didn’t steal anyone’s property!
 I only migrated over my own images.
-Over time I will work to re-upload images with new branding for this website.

 The Purpose of this Blog